 Trail Endowment and Donations

+The Greenway Trail plan was initiated around 2001.
 The Clyde F. Boyles Greenway Trail is funded in part thanks to income from an endowment from the Boyles estate.
 Lanelle Boyles, who died December 31, 2005, bequeathed a portion of the estate to the City of Paducah to be used for walking and biking trails in memory of her husband, Clyde F. Boyles.
 The endowment is managed by the Community Foundation of West Kentucky, Inc.

 The City has set up a Greenway Trail Donation Fund to accept monetary donations for use in the ongoing construction of the Greenway Trail.
 Make your tax deductible contribution to the City of Paducah.
 Send your donation toPaducah City Hall

 Attn: Greenway Trail Donation